 - 87% of shoppers start researching products online – RetailDive

-- 80% of consumers say the experience a company provides is as important as its products and services – Salesforce
+- 80% of consumers say that the experience a company offers is as important as its products and services – Salesforce

 - Customer-centric companies are 60% more profitable than companies that don't focus on customers – SuperOffice